dryewu/dryewu.github.io/_members/lijunhao.md

     github:
     twitter:
     address: >
-        School of Computer Science and Engineering<br />
+        School of Mathematics and Statistics<br />
         Nanjing University of Science and Technology<br />
         Nanjing, China
 ---

-I am a undergraduate student in the Key Laboratory of Intelligent Perception and Systems for High-Dimensional Information of the Ministry of Education, School of Computer Science and Engineering, Nanjing University of Science and Technology, China.
+I am a undergraduate student in the Key Laboratory of Intelligent Perception and Systems for High-Dimensional Information of the Ministry of Education, School of Mathematics and Statistics, Nanjing University of Science and Technology, China.